 Of course, focusing only on appreciation can make you tons of money, but you’ll need to buy in and cash out at the right time.

-Sounds simple enough, right? … Until you try to figure out when this “right” time is suppose to be.
+Sounds simple enough, right? … Until you try to figure out when this “right” time is supposed to be.

 Why Is “Focusing Only On Appreciation” A Mistake?

 - Most newbie investors who bet on appreciation will have next to nothing in cash flow.